amartyasd/amartyasd.github.io/_pages/SMF.md

-This is the website for the Synthetic Seminar: Synthetic Modular Forms Computations, tentatively starting in April.
+This is the website for the Synthetic Seminar: Synthetic Modular Forms, tentatively starting in April.

 The goal of the seminar is to understand Carrick-Davies-van Nigtevecht's synthetic modular forms computations.
 The canonical reference is van Nigtevecht's PhD thesis.